c4deszes/bike-rotor-sensor/software/docs/reqs/signals.rst

     The wheel slip signal shall have the following values:

     - Not active (0) - when the wheel isn't spinning
-    - Slip (1) - when the wheel is detected to be locked up
+    - Lockup (1) - when the wheel is detected to be locked up

 .. req-sw:: Brake signal
     :id: REQ_SW_SIGNAL_BRAKE